chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

 ### Grouping by the first character

 In the previous post on quadtrees, we learned that we can improve search performance by grouping related entities together.
-Let's see if a similar technique can help us in this case.
+Let's see if a similar technique can help us here.

 Instead of putting all the words in one list, we can group the words by their first characters.
 All words starting with 'a' will be in one list, 'b' in another list, and so on.
 We can think of each group as a child dictionary.